Research activities

 Resource Core

 The AJRR-C's Resource Core provides investigators with access to national total joint replacement data through the American Joint Replacement Registry (AJRR).
 The AJRR is a national hip and knee replacement registry initiated in 2011 to monitor the safety of total joint replacement implants and improve care for patients receiving such implants.
-It is part of a family of national orthopedic surgery subspecialty registries maintained by the American Academy of Orthopedic Surgeons (AAOS).
+It is part of a family of national orthopedic surgery subspecialty registries maintained by the American Academy of Orthopaedic Surgeons (AAOS).

 The AJRR-C and the AAOS have established an ongoing, synergistic collaboration.
 The collaborative's Resource Core enhances the clinical research capabilities of the total joint arthroplasty research community by providing access to nationwide AJRR registry data.
 The AAOS, in turn, benefits from shared knowledge and methodological advances produced through the collaborative's studies.